TabSynDex: A Universal Metric for Robust Evaluation of Synthetic Tabular Data: TabSynDex

 \subsubsection{Basic Statistical Measures}

-We aggregate three basic statistics of data, i.e., \textit{mean, median, standard deviation}.
+We aggregate three basic statistics of data, i.e., \textit{mean, median, and standard deviation}.
 We calculate the error for each column of the generated and real data using Eq.~\ref{eq1}.

-where $R_i$ and $F_i$ are the statistical measures for a column of the real data and generated data, respectively.
+where $n_{c}$ is the total number of samples in a column, $R_i$ and $F_i$ are the statistical measures for a column of the real data and generated data, respectively.
 The relative errors are clipped to keep it at the maximum value of 1.
-This is done so that poor performance on a single column doesn't lead to an overall negative score.
-We also don't expect a good synthetic data generation technique to have an error of more than $100\%$ on basic statistics.
+This is done so that poor performance on a single column does not lead to an overall negative score.
+We also do not expect a good synthetic data generation technique to have an error of more than $100\%$ on basic statistics.
 The scores for a single metric like mean is calculated as

 where $n$ is the number of columns and $e_i^{mean}$ is the relative mean error for the $i^{th}$ column.
 The scores for median and standard deviation are calculated in a similar manner.
 Finally, the individual scores are aggregated as